ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 The {{site.data.keyword.vmwaresolutions_full}} console filters the hardware automatically, based on the VMware components that you select.
 For example, when you create a new all-flash VMware vSAN™ cluster, only the hardware that is validated against the [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external} is presented.

-VMware vSphere does not automate the installation, configuration, and bring-up of the optional VMware components.
+{{site.data.keyword.vcf-flex}} does not automate the installation, configuration, and bring-up of the optional VMware components.
 The platform allows maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.

 Use this offering to create a new instance of VMware ESXi™ servers or scale out an existing instance of ESXi servers in an {{site.data.keyword.cloud_notm}} data center.
 Depending on the VMware components that you select, you can start with just one ESXi server and then scale the instance later as needed.

-You must apply patches and upgrade the VMware software periodically, over the lifecycle of a vSphere Server instance.
+You must apply patches and upgrade the VMware software periodically, over the lifecycle of a {{site.data.keyword.vcf-flex-short}} instance.

 The following procedure provides the steps that are required to convert a VMware vSphere 6.5 or 6.7-based instance to a vSphere 7-based instance.
 These steps provide the initial upgrade to vSphere, and vSAN 6.7.
 After this upgrade, you might need to use the normal vSphere functions to upgrade virtual machine (VM) hardware levels and tools.

-The following procedure is for VMware vSphere instances or IaaS bare metal roll-your-own provisions, covering ESXi, vCenter, and VSAN.
+The following procedure is for {{site.data.keyword.vcf-flex-short}} instances or IaaS bare metal roll-your-own provisions, covering ESXi, vCenter, and VSAN.
 {: Important}

-If you are using the VMware vCenter Server® offering, migrate your instances to a vSphere 7.x environment.
+If you are using the {{site.data.keyword.vcf-auto}} offering, migrate your instances to a vSphere 7.x environment.
 For more information, see the following topics:
 * [{{site.data.keyword.cloud_notm}} VMware NSX-T architecture](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design)
 * [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview)